 The Master absolutely freaks out at this brutal turn of events, and after ordering the Toclafane to kill everyone on board, he teleports down to the surface, followed by the Doctor.
 As graceful in defeat as ever, he threatens to simply detonate his entire planet-wide arsenal.
 Earth will burn like Gallifrey, only this time he and the Doctor will witness it together.

 ...Only the Doctor doesn't budge.
-After all the centuries the Master's clung to life, everything he's done to himself and others to cheat death, is he really going to kill himself now?
+After all the centuries the Master's clung to life, everything he's done to himself and others to cheat death (from being a rage-fuel walking corpse, to stealing a Traken body, to becoming a Deathworm Morphant), is he really going to kill himself for good now?
 His bluff called, the Master hands over the detonator and after a brief struggle is teleported back to the Valiant.

 Jack manages to sneak by the Toclafane and destroy the Master's paradox machine, which reverses time to exactly one year ago, with everyone's memories neatly wiped and all the mutated humans having disappeared from the present day.
 But everyone in the "eye of the storm" including Martha's family keeps the memories of everything they've seen.

-Lucy, however, isn't quite so forgiving, and shoots him.
-The Doctor urges the Master to regenerate the damage, but the Master smugly refuses to, and dies in the arms of a wildly sobbing Doctor, leaving him once again all alone in the universe.
+However, Lucy isn't quite so forgiving, and puts one right in the Master's left heart.
+Since one in both hearts would be permanent death, the Doctor urges the Master to regenerate, but it's here where we find out regeneration is optional, and as a final up yours, he dies in the arms of a wildly sobbing Doctor, leaving him once again all alone in the universe.

 - After the End: Most of Earth.
 A short bit in the intro shows that it's bad enough that travellers from other planets are officially advised to avoid the place entirely.